- Search The Registry

 - My Account

 *Christopher Gardner was born on this date in 1954.
-He is an African American stock broker, businessman and entrepreneur.
+He is a Black stock broker, businessman and entrepreneur.

 From Milwaukee, Wisconsin, Gardner never knew his father.
 He lived with his mother, Bettye Jean Gardner, and her family and in foster homes.
 He grew up with love and admiration for his mother, who was a schoolteacher.